Do You Need a Reason to Dress Up?

 People would tell their stories, and then the group would say only what they liked about the storyteller’s performance.
 The positive comments reinforced the good speaking techniques, while the bad ones—the lines that didn’t work, the tangents that didn’t make sense—didn’t even get mentioned in the feedback.
 The result?
 The parts that didn’t work fell away in the storyteller’s next efforts.

 It makes a lot of sense.
 Why not listen to what you’re being told you’re doing right—overtly and bluntly?
 In your case, that the ladies love it when you put in the effort with a more pulled-together look.
 Why not listen to what they’re saying?
+Is that not enough of a reason?
 And if they’re not fawning all over you on the days you’re dressed a little more schlubby, well..why not listen to what they’re not saying, as well?

 Unless your point is to actively deter women, it sounds like you’ve got all the feedback you need.